parth-pandey2030/brahmajs/CODE_OF_CONDUCT.md

-Brahma.js has a Code Of Conduct
+Brahma.js has a Code Of Conduct, you can see it [here](github.com/parth-pandey2030/brahmajs/assets/conduct/code_of_conduct.rst)